 Open Bowls To Hollow Forms

-In this workshop students will make open bowls and hollow forms on the lathe by incorporating the design concept of “line as volume” rather than “line as shape.”
-You will use digital images to reference the influence other turners have experienced in their careers and critique your own work.
-Participants will learn the refinements of using the Ellsworth Signature gouge and should have a good understanding of the instructor’s book, Ellsworth on Woodturning.
+Students will make open bowls and hollow forms on the lathe by incorporating the design concept of “line as volume” rather than “line as shape.”
+You will use digital images to reference the influence other turners have experienced in their careers.
+Participants will learn the refinements of using the Ellsworth Signature Gouge and should have a good understanding of the instructor’s book, Ellsworth on Woodturning.
 Ellsworth’s hollowing tools and Crown Signature Gouges are available for use and/or purchase.
 Students are free to bring their own tools and hollowing systems.
-Open to advanced-intermediate to advanced-skill levels.
+This is not a beginner-level class, but open to advanced-intermediate to advanced-skill levels.